View the Executive Summary for this brief.

 The Manhattan Institute’s Brian Riedl (2019) breaks down these two main drivers (5 min):

 In 2020, interest payments amounted to $345 billion but are predicted to increase to $799 billion in 2031 because the amount of debt held by the public is expected to grow.
-As a percent of GDP, interest payments are projected to double between 2021 and 2031, even though the Federal Reserve has been keeping interest rates low in response to the coronavirus pandemic.
+As a percent of GDP, interest payments are projected to double between 2021 and 2031.
+The Federal Reserve has been keeping interest rates low in response to the coronavirus pandemic, but inflation pressures are prompting the Fed to consider raising rates.
 In fact, by 2049, interest costs are predicted to be twice as much as the average government spending on research and development, infrastructure, and education combined.
 Projected borrowing will also increase interest.
 Many foreign investors hold Treasury securities, and so increasing interest outlays results in increased payments to foreign investors, meaning a reduction in household income.

 The vast amounts of money that come from entitlement programs and discretionary spending – the kinds of spending that are planned for – can sometimes dwarf the spending that is not planned for, but this does not diminish its importance.
 Improper payments are “payments made by the government to the wrong person, in the wrong amount, or for the wrong reason.”
 Improper payments can stem from an inability to access or verify data that could help determine whether recipients should receive payment, including death data or financial data.
 Mistakes inputting, classifying, or processing data can also lead to improper payments.
 Too many large programs are difficult to manage and keep track of, and can result in spending excesses.
 See The Policy Circle’s Poverty Brief for more on these programs.